guomy0611/annotation-as-search/README.md

 For setting up the server, refer to the section [AaS-Server](#aas-server)

 As for the client, we provide two solutions:
-  * A minimal CLI client documented at `annotation-helper-client/README.md`
+  * A minimal CLI client documented through its commandline interface option `--help`
-  * A more involved Web Client documented at `annotation-helper-client/gui/README.md`.
+  * A more involved Web Client documented at `aas_client/gui/README.md`.

+When using one of the clients, make sure that the directory containing the `aas_client` package is part of your `PYTHONPATH` and that the requirements in `aas_client/requirements.txt` are installed.

 ## AaS-Server